Dr Amy Binns, a former newspaper reporter, is the author of "Hidden Wyndham: Life, Love, Letters", the only biography of John Wyndham.

-Amy Binns trained as a photographer before spending ten years as a newspaper reporter.
 She teaches print and digital journalism.
 Her research is largely around finding practical solutions for difficult behaviour online, which involves working with a wide range of people including media industry professionals, and fellow academics.
+She also works in the field of feminist history.

 Amy published an article on The Conversation in May 2017 about the effect of violent language after the leak of Facebook’s internal training manuals, entitled ‘Facebook’s moderation rules prove it’s OK with being a hostile place for women’.